Earn your master of science degree in chemistry at TWU.

 Our department offers several graduate teaching assistantships each year.
 Research assistantships also may be awarded for sponsored research in specific areas.
 Out-of-state tuition may be waived for those with assistantship appointments.

-- Review and complete the university's General Requirements for Graduate Admissions.
+- Review and complete the university's Graduate Admissions Requirements.

 - If you are an international applicant, please ensure you have also completed all required testing, application and documentation procedures as outlined on the Office of Admissions' International Students page.